Building the Best PC for PlayerUnknown’s Battlegrounds (PUBG)

 For our purposes, we aim for a very smooth 60+ FPS with the graphical settings turned all the way up.
 If you’re willing to lower any graphical settings, or you’re happy with framerates lower than 60 FPS, you can get by with an even lower-tier PC.

-Below, we list the the tiers on our parts list that would achieve that 60 FPS baseline with Battleborn at a range of progressively more demanding screen resolutions.
+Below, we list the the tiers on our parts list that would achieve that 60 FPS baseline with PlayerUnknown's Battlegrounds at a range of progressively more demanding screen resolutions.

-Because PlayerUnknown’s Battlegrounds is (1) in Early Access (and therefore unoptimized), (2) being developed by a small team (and therefore being optimized slowly), and (3) using a modern game engine (Unreal Engine 4), running it smoothly requires a powerful machine.
+Because PlayerUnknown’s Battlegrounds is (1) in active development (and currently unoptimized), (2) being developed by a small team (and therefore being optimized slowly), and (3) using a modern game engine (Unreal Engine 4), running it smoothly requires a powerful machine.

 We hope this guide has helped you understand the necessary PC hardware for running PUBG to your satisfaction.
 If you want to do further research on PC hardware, please visit our main PC parts list on our homepage.